Esri/arcgis-maps-sdk-dotnet-samples/src/Android/Xamarin.Android/Samples/Data/EditAndSyncFeatures/readme.md

 ## How to use the sample

 Pan and zoom to position the red rectangle around the area you want to take offline.
 Click "Generate geodatabase" to take the area offline.
-When complete, the map will update to only show the offline area.
-To edit features, click to select a feature, and click again anywhere else on the map to move the selected feature to the clicked location.
+When complete, the offline area will be shown in the red rectangle.
+To edit features, click to select a feature, and click again anywhere else within the red rectangle to move the selected feature.
 To sync the edits with the feature service, click the "Sync geodatabase" button.

 ## How it works